 Shot suggestions on Galaxy S22 help you to get the best focus area based on the analysis of the current scene.

 Unlike scene optimizer, which works silently in the background and adjusts camera settings, shot suggestions “tell” you whether the focus is good.
-And it does not change any of the camera settings for you.
+It does not change any of the camera settings for you.

 Once enabled, by default, a circle will be placed in the centre of the preview screen.
 It moves automatically to find the “best” shot.
 If you follow the suggestion, the circle turns yellow with 2 horizontal lines on each side.